COVID-19 pandemic in Macau: April 2020

 On 4 April, the government of Macau followed the Chinese central government in holding a day of mourning throughout Macau.
 Chinese flags and Macau flags were to be flown at half mast, and public entertainment and celebrations or festive events were to stop.
 Starting at 10 AM that day, Macau would observe a three-minute moment of silence.

 Effective 6 April, the government suspended bus links over the Hong Kong–Zhuhai–Macau Bridge, only allowing dual licence (HK/Macau) and freight vehicles to use the bridge.

 On 8 April, the Secretary for Economy and Finance announced that 10 billion patacas would be put into an anti-epidemic assistance fund to help residents and businesses.

 On 20 April, the Education and Youth Affairs Bureau introduced a child mask plan to provide masks to children starting school.
+On the same day, Chief Executive Ho Iat Seng estimated that the cost of dealing with the pandemic will be exceeding 50 billion patacas (US$6.26 billion).

 On 25 April, the Education and Youth Affairs Bureau announced a testing plan for non-tertiary teachers and cross-border students, starting with testing 5,000 secondary school teachers.

 On 28 April, the Marine and Water Bureau announced that starting April 29 at midnight (00:00), fishers returning to Macau would need to quarantine for 14 days on the fishing boat or at a hotel.
 Fishers who had already returned to Macau would be tested.